Burkina Faso offers Gaddafi exile

-Libya's rebels have often accused neighbouring Chad of backing Gaddafi by sending mercenaries to put down the uprising, a charge denied by N'Djamena.
+Libya's rebels have often accused neighboring Chad of backing Gaddafi by sending mercenaries to put down the uprising, a charge denied by N'Djamena.

-But a council delegation was in Chad on Wednesday when Moussa Dago, secretary general for Chad's foreign affairs ministry, recognised its authority and called on it to protect Chadian interests in the country.
+But a council delegation was in Chad on Wednesday when Moussa Dago, secretary general for Chad's foreign affairs ministry, recognized its authority and called on it to protect Chadian interests in the country.

-Burkina Faso, not a neighbour but previously a Gaddafi ally in sub Saharan Africa, also recognised the council as the only legitimate Libyan authority.
+Burkina Faso, not a neighbor but previously a Gaddafi ally in sub Saharan Africa, also recognized the council as the only legitimate Libyan authority.

 Gaddafi has said he is ready to fight to the death in Tripoli, although there have been a number of reports that he might seek refuge in an African nations.

 (Reporting by Madjiasra Nako in N'Djamena and Mathieu Bonkoungou in Ouagadougou; writing by David Lewis)